gi-no/blog_mean_stack/article3.en.md

 </div>
 ```

-#### Editing question showing controller
+#### Editing question-showing controller
-On question showing controller, retrieve question contents and show it.
+On question-showing controller, retrieve question contents and show it.
 Question ID can be retrieved from URL("/question/show/:id") by referring ":id" part as "$stateParams.id".

 client/app/questionsShow/questionsShow.controller.js